 Production Notes from Granja La Esperanza

-The coffee cherries are picked manually and rigorously sorted before fermenting for 10 hours under controlled temperature.
-After fermentation, the coffee is left in a silo for 48 hours, then moved to a solar drying facility for 24 to 48 hours, then returned to the silo until it reaches a humidity of 11% (approximately 120 hours of drying).
+The coffee cherries are picked manually and rigorously sorted before fermenting for 36 hours under controlled temperature.
+After fermentation the coffee begins drying in a silo for 48 hours, and is then moved to a solar drying facility for 15 days, until it reaches a moisture content of 11%.